sc-ventures/cloudbreak-documentation/docs/trouble-cb.md

 `cbd logs identity` shows Identity logs.
 Identity is responsible for authentication and authorization.

->>>>TO-DO: Wasn't this previously called UAA?
-In teh Architecture section we call this component "UAA".
-Should I just call it "Identity" everywhere?

 `cbd logs periscope` shows Periscope logs.
 Periscope is responsible for triggering autoscaling rules.

 **Docker Logs**